EXPLAINER: India switches policy but still short of vaccines

 EXPLAINER: India switches policy but still short of vaccinesNew

-NEW DELHI (AP) — Starting Monday, every Indian adult can get a COVID-19 vaccine dose for free that was purchased by the federal government.
-The policy reversal announced last week ends a complex system of buying vaccines that worsened inequities in accessing vaccines.
-India is a key global supplier of vaccines and its missteps have left millions of people waiting unprotected.
-The policy change is likely to address inequality but questions remain and shortages will continue.
+NEW DELHI (AP) — Starting Monday, every adult in India will be eligible for a free vaccine paid for by the federal government.
+The new policy was announced by Prime Minister Narendra Modi last week.
+It ends a complex system introduced just last month of buying and distributing vaccines that overburdened states and led to inequities in how the shots were handed out.
+India is a key supplier of vaccines around the world, and its missteps at home have led it to stop exports of shots, leaving millions of people around the world waiting unprotected.
+Only about 3.5% of Indians are fully vaccinated and while supporters hope the policy change will make vaccine distribution more equitable, poor planning means shortages will continue.